-When you know the IP address for your switch module and provided that you have an existing network connection, you can use the Telnet program (in VT-100 compatible terminal mode) to access and control the GbE switch module.
+If you know the IP address for your switch module and have an existing network connection, you can use the Telnet program (in VT-100 compatible terminal mode) to access and control the GbE switch module.
 The Telnet program and your switch module must be on the same network.
-If you need to obtain the IP address for your switch module or establish a network connection, contact your system or network administrator.
+If you have to obtain the IP address for your switch module or establish a network connection, contact your system or network administrator.
 Be sure to use the correct IP address in the required command, as specified in "Accessing the main menu."